maxbarnas/sigkill.dk/blog/2018-06-13-tfp-trip-report.md

 Next up was *Colocation of Potential Parallelism in a Distributed Adaptive Run-time System for Parallel Haskell*.
-I'm generally skeptical of parallel Haskell because I find it difficult to use efficiently and I see very few real-world applications in practice (concurrent Haskell, on the other hand, is a big success).
-This presentation talked about a new work-stealing scheduler for distributed parallel Haskell that used a notion of "ancestry" to decide which sparks should be stolen by idle processers.
-Essentially, the runtime keeps track of how sparks are related by their call stack (simplifying a bit here), and processers that finish a spark will go on to try to execute the most related one.
+I'm generally sceptical of parallel Haskell because I find it difficult to use efficiently and I see very few real-world applications in practice (concurrent Haskell, on the other hand, is a big success).
+This presentation talked about a new work-stealing scheduler for distributed parallel Haskell that used a notion of "ancestry" to decide which sparks should be stolen by idle processors.
+Essentially, the runtime keeps track of how sparks are related by their call stack (simplifying a bit here), and processors that finish a spark will go on to try to execute the most related one.
 The hope is that this spark will already be close by.
 The main weakness of the presentation was that the benchmarks did not contain any sparks that required large